YeWenting/LeetCode-Sulotion/solution.md

   - BUG: the condition of "while" clause: while (min_l <**=** max_l)
 - Attempt II
   - BUG: return **float**((lnum + rnum)) / 2

+### P10 Regular Expression Matching

+Sort of like search with a cache, of course you can call it DP...

+At first, when I encounter the *, I will iterate which part it will replace.
+But actually you can just escape this by simply using: f[i,j] = (first_match and f[i+1, j]) or f[i, j+2]